ACC700 - Communication and Creative Arts Internship

 Trimester 1, Trimester 2 and Trimester 3: Internship unit

-Must have completed or be in process of completing 7 credit points in the Master of Communication or Master of Arts (Writing and Literature) and obtain permission from the unit chair.
+Must have completed or be in process of completing 7 credit points in the Master of Communication or Master of Arts (Writing and Literature) and seek permission from the unit chair to enrol

 Interested students should: